lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 ```

-In Rust, there is on keyword `class`, instead you can create class-like constructs through implementation blocks (`impl`), which are sort of like `cpp` files.
+In Rust, there is no keyword `class`, instead you can create class-like constructs through a struct to represent your state, and implementation blocks (`impl`), which are sort of like `cpp` files.

 ```rust
 // Rust